Buy Term and Invest the Difference

 Bank On Yourself

-The policies used for this concept have a cash value which is guaranteed to increase every year.
+The dividend-paying whole life insurance policies used for this concept have a cash value which is guaranteed to increase every year.

-A portion of your premium goes into a rider that’s added to the policy, which enables you to have significantly more equity in your plan, especially in the early years of the policy.
+A portion of your premium goes into riders that enable you to have significantly more equity in your plan, especially in the early years of the policy.
+It also reduces the commission the agent receives by up to 70%.

 Term Insurance